arby36/monobot/README.md

 Built on Discord.js

 #IMPORTANT
-With the new update of Discord.js, everything's messed up, like *really messed up*.
+With the new update of Discord.js, everything's messed up, like *really really messed up*.
 Go ahead.
 Fork it.
 Fix it.
 We'll pull it.

 Note, East Chat has turned into Monotone Server, therefore, we changed the bot's name from SidBot to MonoBot.